Portuguese CEAL tax: the complete guide (August 2024)

 The urban pressure coefficient

-The calculation of the urban pressure coefficient is also determined by the intersection of two values:
+The calculation of the urban pressure coefficient was also determined by the intersection of two values:

 1. The base rent growth per m2 in the short-term rental location between 2015 and the year before the one being calculated,